TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 ## Three-schema architecture and Data Independence
 IMportant characterists of the database, good for visualisation of the database in different schema levels.
 Process of transforming requests and results between levels are called **mappinngs**.
 1. catalog to store database description (schema) so its self-describing
-2. insulation of praograms and data (program-data independence) so change in data doesn't impact programs
+2. insulation of programs and data (program-data independence) so change in data doesn't impact programs
 3. support musltipl users- so different viewers can do different interactions with data **Three-Schema Architecture**- split the applications from physical database
 1. internal level has internal schema, describes the physical storage of the daabase, physical data model and describes the access paths for the database (low-level)